 Her photobook—Too Tired for Sunshine—was published by Yoffy Press in 2018.

-Tara Wray is a photographer, writer, and filmmaker based in rural Vermont.
-She is a regular contributor to Vice, BUST Magazine, and is photo editor of the literary journal Hobart.
-She created and curates Some Days Just Are, a collaborative photo series pairing together photographers from around the world to tell their stories simultaneously.
-Recently she launched the Too Tired Project, which aims to help those struggling with depression by offering a platform for collective creative expression.
+In 2016 she created Some Days Just Are, a collaborative photo series pairing together photographers from around the world to tell their stories simultaneously.
+Most recently she launched the Too Tired Project, an Instagram-based photo initiative/pop-up traveling exhibition series/forthcoming book, that aims to help those struggling with depression by offering a platform for collective creative expression and community.

-Her work has been featured on Washington Post, Vice, Archive Collective Magazine, La Presse, Lenscratch, Humble Arts Foundation, Burn Magazine, Thought Catalog, Bloomberg Businessweek, and Aint-Bad Magazine, among others, and is held in collections at major institutions including Yale University, University of Notre Dame, Dartmouth College, the George Eastman House, and the Amon Carter Museum.
+Her work is held in collections at Yale University, University of Notre Dame, Dartmouth College, the George Eastman House, and the Amon Carter Museum of American Art.

-Born and raised in Kansas, Wray graduated from NYU with a degree in documentary film.
+Born and raised in Kansas, Wray graduated from the Gallatin School of Individualized Study at NYU where she focused on documentary filmmaking.
 She has directed two feature length documentaries: Manhattan, Kansas (Audience Award, SXSW 2006; Film Society of Lincoln Center) and Cartoon College (Vancouver 2012).

 She is currently working on long-term personal projects and is available for assignments.